stefanlesser/nature-of-order/_notes/order.md

 > We need a better understanding of the **deep geometric reality** of order.

-Order usually stands for “some **deep geometric regularity** we [[Order is difficult to describe|cannot quite define]]”, which is rooted in the sense that [[arrangement in space and time is fundamental to how we understand our world]].
+Order usually stands for “some **deep geometric regularity** we [[Order is difficult to describe|cannot quite define]]”, which is rooted in the sense that [[arrangement in space is fundamental to how we understand our world]].

 ### Definition
 Order